Zchristian955/USGS_LIDAR_AgriTech/README.md

 ## Data
 The data is read from the USGS 3DEP AWS Public Dataset using the PDAL package.
-The data collected will be  with the pipeline will be  a laz file and a tiff fill ,  another way to collect directly the  data from the sum url is ("https://s3-us-west-2.amazonaws.com/usgs-lidar-public/IA_FullState/ept.json")
+The data collected will be  with the pipeline will be  a laz file and a tiff fill ,  another way to collect  directly the  data is to use this  url  "https://s3-us-west-2.amazonaws.com/usgs-lidar-public/IA_FullState/ept.json" on the jupyter notebook or whatever the eiteor for python.

 ## Raster plot